Authorities: Navy medic shoots 2, is shot and killed on base - WTMJ

 This story has been edited to correct that base personnel, not police, shot suspect. ___

-Associated Press writer Michael Kunzelman in College Park, Maryland, contributed to this report.
+Associated Press writers Michael Kunzelman in College Park, Maryland; Ben Finley in Norfolk, Virginia; and Jonathan Drew in Durham, North Carolina, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.